 Luxury Hotels and Resorts

 Whether you’re picturing white tablecloths and chandeliers or a private mountaintop retreat with 100 of your closest friends and relatives, there’s a stylish Colorado resort that will make your vision a reality.
-From working with a specialized company to help couples accentuate their space with the impeccable lighting to access to in-house pastry chefs and florists, there’s no shortage of special touches at the elite venues.
+From working with a specialized company to help couples accentuate their space with impeccable lighting to access to in-house pastry chefs and florists, there’s no shortage of special touches at the elite venues.

 Many establishments also put you under the wing of a seasoned wedding coordinator or catering manager, who will make sure all your needs are met and your wedding is truly an occasion to remember.